The-Balance-FFXIV/balance-static/content/jobs/melee/viper/faq.md

       target twinblade combo will have both a rear and flank positional, the order of which can be freely chosen each time assuming the order doesn't matter for buff upkeep.
+  - question: When do I use Rattling Coil stacks?
+    answer: These stacks should be used primarily to maintain uptime during a melee disconnect, otherwise the stacks can be spent during filler rotation.
+  - question: What breaks VPR combos?
+    answer: >-
+      Dual wield combos are not broken by anything other than starting the AoE combo while in single target combo, and vice versa.

+      Twinblade combo is broken by any non-twinblade GCD with the exception of Writhing Snap and Uncoiled Fury.
+This means you cannot Reawaken during twinblade!
+Twinblade combos are also broken by starting the AoE version while in single target combo, and vice versa.
 authors:
   - Balance-VPR-Staff
 ---